tiansemi/CTF-HackerLab/Hackerlab2k22/queen.md

 ## Description
 ```
 The queen has been taken prisoner.
 They say this is the best jail ever built?
 Will you be able to break in?
 nc 51.38.37.81 7002
 Flag: CTF_*
 ```

->This challenge is obviously a python jail.
->We'll take a look at the critical modules that can help perform system functions.

 > This challenge is obviously a python jail.
 We'll take a look at the critical modules that can help perform system functions.
 Let's start by seeing if a module(sys) is already imported.